dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 - **Registered Client** - a Client that has registered with the GS and has a Client ID to identify itself, and can prove it possesses a key that is linked to the Client ID.
 The GS may have different policies for what different Registered Clients can request.
 A Registered Client MAY be interacting with a User.

-- **Dynamic Client** - a Client that has not been registered with the GS, and each instance will generate it's own key pair so it can prove it is the same instance of the Client on subsequent requests.
+- **Dynamic Client** - a Client that has not been registered with the GS, and each instance will generate it's own key pair so it can prove it is the same instance of the Client on subsequent requests, and to requests of a Resource Server.
 A single-page application with no server is an example of a Dynamic Client.
 A Dynamic Client MUST be interacting with a User.

 - **Grant Server** (GS) - manages Grants for access to APIs at RSs and release of identity claims about the User.
 The GS may require explicit consent from the RO or User to provide these to the Client.
 An GS may support Registered Clients and/or Dynamic Clients.
 The GS is a combination of the Authorization Server (AS) in OAuth 2.0, and the OpenID Provider (OP) in OpenID Connect.

 - **Resource Server** (RS) - has API resources that require an access token from the GS.
 Owned by the Resource Owner.

 - **Resource Owner** (RO) - owns the RS, and has delegated RS access management to the GS.
 The RO may be the same entity as the User, or may be a different entity that the GS interacts with independently.
+GS and RO interactions are out of scope of this document.

 ## Reused Terms

 - **access token** - an access token as defined in {{RFC6749}} Section 1.4.

-- **Claims** - Claims as defined in {{OIDC}} Section 5.
+- **Claim** - a Claim as defined in {{OIDC}} Section 5.
+Claims may be issued by the GS, or by other issuers.

 - **Client ID** - a GS unique identifier for a Registered Client as defined in {{RFC6749}} Section 2.2.